Frequently Asked Questions

 What is the process for allocating Mentors to teams?

-On the first two days of the program (Thursday, October 2nd and Friday 3rd), students will present their ideas and form teams.
-During this period, mentors will select the team(s) they wish to advise and inform the program coordinator by Friday, October 3rd before 9pm.
+On the first two days of the program (February 3rd and 4th) students will present their ideas and form teams.
+On February 4th, mentors will select the team(s) they wish to advise and inform the program coordinator by Wednesday, February 8pm.

 If there are imbalances in the number of mentors per team, mentors may be asked to support additional teams.
 This is optional, and mentors are free to decline.